hpe-dev-incubator/hpe-dev-portal/content/blog/becoming-a-linux-kernel-contributor-following-the-journey-of-souptick-joarder.md

 ### How do you determine what to add or fix?

-Reviewing patches is considered one of the most important things to do in terms of the Linux kernel development process.
+Reviewing patches is considered one of the most important things to do in terms of the Linux Kernel development process.
 You can really make substantial contributions here.
 An additional benefit of reviewing patches from other developers is that you get the opportunity to be involved in their contribution work and learn from it.
 Kernel test bots work from the Git repositories and report out on warnings and errors.
 Any developer can analyze those issues and provide a fix by following the correct protocols.
 It’s a continuous process that developers can spend a good amount of time on.

 ### Could you give an example of one of your contributions?